rockyFire007/MovieDB/README.md

 Second Year Project

 ## Tech Stack:
---Java Swings
+*Java Swings <br />
---MySQL
+*MySQL  <br />

 ### Guidelines
-Please use the all the jar files provided in the Interface Folder, or else some elements won't be viewable.
+Please use the all the jar files provided in the Interface Folder, or else some elements won't be viewable. <br />
-For the implementation of database, inside the Database Folder, there will be a Database.sql file which is the source code of the database.
+For the implementation of database, inside the Database Folder, there will be a Database.sql file which is the source code of the database. <br />
-Insert some values into Genre and IMDB ratings table.
+Insert some values into Genre and IMDB ratings table.  <br />
-For any queries related to the project, send an email to amishtp652@hotmail.com
+For any queries related to the project, send an email to amishtp652@hotmail.com <br />